 Lean-to conservatories are designed to best fit properties with limited space, such as a terraced house, as well as any homes with a lower-set roof like a bungalow.

 However, this does not mean that it cannot be fitted onto a larger home.
-With a flat angled, sloping roof, a lean-to allows for its shape to be longer and narrower than a restrictive Edwardian conservatory.
+With flat angled, sloping roofs, uPVC, timber and aluminium lean-to conservatories allow for longer and narrower shapes than a restrictive Edwardian conservatory.

 In fact, because of their adaptable nature, many homeowners choose a lean-to conservatory over an Edwardian, because of their similarities in design.

 On average, a uPVC lean-to around 3x2m can cost around £8,000, while a similarly sized Edwardian conservatory can easily cost £12,000 to £13,500.